Harada–Norton group: History and properties

+The full normalizer of a 5A element in the Monster group is (D10 × HN).2, so HN centralizes 5 involutions alongside the 5-cycle.
+These involutions are centralized by the Baby monster group, which therefore contains HN as a subgroup.

 Generalized monstrous moonshine

 Conway and Norton suggested in their 1979 paper that monstrous moonshine is not limited to the monster, but that similar phenomena may be found for other groups.
 Larissa Queen and others subsequently found that one can construct the expansions of many Hauptmoduln from simple combinations of dimensions of sporadic groups.